 Massage Therapy for Diastasis Recti

-Massage therapy for Diastasis Recti can be very helpful to rebuild proper abdominal tone.
-As long as you are also working with a physical therapist who specializes in this issue.
-An experienced massage therapist can open stuck tissues that are pulling on the abdominals.
-In addition, you’ll need physical therapy exercises knit the torn abdomen muscles back together.
+Massage therapy for Diastasis Recti can be very helpful to rebuild proper abdominal tone as long as you’re also working with a physical therapist who specializes in this issue.
+An experienced massage therapist can open stuck tissues that are pulling the abdominal muscles outward.
+These stuck tissues are generally from previous injuries that have left scar tissue behind.
+In addition to this kind of bodywork, you’ll need physical therapy exercises to knit the torn muscles back together.

 Why “ab” exercises don’t work for you now…

-It’s counter-intuitive, but doing “ab” exercises such as sit ups, or pilates, can often make the problem worse, not better.
-Without proper firing of the correct support muscles, these exercises often pull outwards on the linea alba.
+It’s counter-intuitive, but doing “ab” exercises such as sit ups, or pilates, can often make the problem worse.
+Without proper firing of the correct support muscles, these exercises often pull outwards on the linea alba (centerline where the gap develops).
 This can either increase the separation, or keep it from knitting back together.

-Massage therapy for diastasis recti, in and of itself, won’t be able to do that on it’s own.
-However, it can speed up the process considerably.
-And in many cases it will open up stuck tissues that would keep physical therapy exercises from working.
-They synergy between the two modalities is worth more than the sum of the parts.
+A combination of massage and physical therapy can speed up the healing process considerably.
+In most cases it will open up the stuck tissues that would keep physical therapy exercises from working.
+The synergy between the two modalities is worth way more than the sum of the parts.

-- 3-5 sessions with a physical therapist who specializes in working with it (see our resources page for our faves)
+3-5 sessions with a physical therapist who specializes in working with Diastasis Recti

 If you’d like to know if massage therapy for diastasis recti can help you, don’t hesitate to call us and arrange a phone consultation with David Weintraub.
 Or book an initial session online!